 The presence of terrorist content on the internet can pose a serious risk to society.
 As demonstrated by the manifesto's publication by the terrorist attacker from Zámocká Street, terrorists misuse the internet to spread their messages.
 They intend to intimidate, radicalise, recruit or facilitate terrorist attacks.
 European Regulation 2021/784 on addressing the dissemination of terrorist content online ("the Regulation") was created to tackle this threat.

-The Christchurch Call initiative was founded in 2019 by New Zealand Prime Minister Jacinda Ardern and French President Emmanuel Macron.
-The platform brings together more than one hundred and twenty governments, online service providers and non-profit organisations working together to eliminate terrorist and violent extremist content online.
-The Christchurch call is linked to a series of global calls targeting disinformation, harassment, abuse and spreading hate online.
+The Christchurch Call initiative, which arose in connection with the attack on two mosques in Christchurch, New Zealand’s second-largest city, was co-founded in 2019 by New Zealand Prime Minister Jacinda Ardern and French President Emmanuel Macron.
+The platform brings together more than one hundred and thirty entities—from governments and online service providers to non-profit organisations—to combat terrorist and violent extremist content on the internet.

 The Media Services Act gives the Council for Media Services the power to prevent the dissemination of illegal content and to work with digital platforms in the effective, proportionate and non-discriminatory application of their community rules, norms and standards.